Operation Toan Thang III: June

 On 1 June at 12:25 the air cavalry squadron of the 12th Combat Aviation Group engaged an enemy force 8 mi north of Củ Chi, the enemy withdrew at 13:00 leaving 15 dead and 11 individual weapons; U.S. losses were one killed.
 On 2 June at 08:55 1/9th Cavalry engaged an entrenched PAVN company 9 mi southeast of Dong Bo.
-Supporting arms were called in an the enemy eventually withdrew at 17:45 leaving 29 dead; U.S. losses were two killed, including First lieutenant Robert Leslie Poxon who was later posthumously awarded the Medal of Honor.
-At 10:15 infantry from the 3rd Brigade, 1st Infantry Division found a 10 ton rice cache 7 mi southeast of Dầu Tiếng.
+Supporting arms were called in and the enemy eventually withdrew at 17:45 leaving 29 dead; U.S. losses were two killed, including First lieutenant Robert Leslie Poxon who was later posthumously awarded the Medal of Honor.
+At 10:15 infantry from the 3rd Brigade, 1st Infantry Division found a 10-ton rice cache 7 mi southeast of Dầu Tiếng.
 At 15:50 a unit of the 2nd Brigade, 1st Cavalry Division engaged 15 PAVN 20 mi southwest of An Lộc, the enemy withdrew at 16:55 leaving one dead while U.S. losses were two killed.

 On 3 June at 09:30 helicopters from the 12th Combat Aviation Group engaged an enemy force 2 mi south-southeast of Phú Cường killing 14.
 At 11:15 a unit of the 11th ACR engaged an enemy force 5 mi southwest of An Lộc killing 21 PAVN/VC and capturing ten and two individual and three crew-served weapons.
 At 14:30 a unit of the 3rd Brigade, 1st Cavalry Division found an 8.5 ton food cache 6 mi east of Dong Bo.
 At 16:50 another 11th ACR unit engaged a PAVN force 1 mi southwest of the earlier action killing 22 and capturing five individual and two crew-served weapons.
 At 17:15 the 1/9th Cavalry observed 26 dead PAVN 6 miles southeast of Phú Cường killed by airstrikes earlier that day.
 A UH-1 was shot down 1 mile northwest of Phước Vĩnh killing all seven on board.